-- 1. Request is made for a logical file on a permanent file device.
-The permanent file device request is made in anticipation of future STORE command.
-Files saved through EDITOR are always written to permanent file devices without user action. - 2.
-The named local file is rewound. - 3.
-The edit file is copied to the named file.
-Numbers assigned to each line are copied also; they appear as the last 6 characters of each line.
+Request is made for a logical file on a

+permanent file device.
+The permanent file

+device request is made in anticipation of the

+future STORE command.
+Files saved

+through EDITOR are always written to

+permanent file devices without user action.

+- 2. The named local file is rewound. - The edit file is copied to the named file.
+3. Numbers assigned to each line are copied also; they appear as the last 6 characters of each line.
 The NOSEQ option stops the line number copy. - 4.
-A system end-of-record, but not an end-of-file, terminator is written after all user data is copied.
-(See the EDIT command discussion for implications of the end-of-record mark.) - 5.
-The named local file is rewound.
+A system end-of-record, but not an end-offile, terminator is written after all user data is copied.
+(Refer to the EDIT command discussion for implications of the end-ofrecord mark.) - The named local file is rewound.
+5.

 Length of the lines saved is determined by the FORMAT command currently in effect.
-Under the COBOL 72-character line length, 72 user data characters and 6 system supplied digits (line number) would exist for each line in the edit file.
+Under the COBOL 72character line length, 72 user data characters and 6 system supplied digits (line number) would exist for each line in the edit file.